Bhanutejagiddaluru/ArduPilot/README.md

    - **`OUT_BLH_MASK`**: Set to `0` to disable the use of DShot.
    - **`ESC_PWM_TYPE`**: Set to `0` for normal PWM signals.

----

-### Step 5: Finalizing the Setup

-1. **Reboot the Module**:
+   **Reboot the Module**:
    - After modifying the parameters, restart the DroneCAN module to apply the changes.
    - The module will initialize with the updated configuration.

-2. **Test the Setup**:
-   - Connect the Pixhawk to your RC transmitter and verify the servo outputs.
-   - Test Servo 13 and Servo 14 functionality based on the configured parameters.
+   - You have successfully flashed and configured the DroneCAN module to work with Pixhawk.
+This setup allows seamless integration of PWM outputs via DroneCAN for Servo 13 and Servo 14.
 ---

-### Summary
-You have successfully flashed and configured the DroneCAN module to work with Pixhawk.
-This setup allows seamless integration of PWM outputs via DroneCAN for Servo 13 and Servo 14.
-For additional troubleshooting, refer to the official DroneCAN documentation or the community forums.

 ### Step 3: Configuring the DroneCAN Module in Pixhawk

-After flashing and updating the DroneCAN module, the next step is to configure your Pixhawk flight controller to recognize and utilize the module for servo control.
+After flashing and updating the DroneCAN module, the next step is to configure your Pixhawk flight controller to recognize and utilize the DroneCAN module.

----

 #### Parameters in the Flight Controller